 Geostatistics provides a set of statistical tools specifically designed for spatial problems, in which prediction is required over a region of interest where some observations have been taken.
 Predictions are based on an underlying statistical model that can take additional information into account as explanatory variables.
 In addition, the prediction error can be estimated based on propagation of uncertainty.
 The main drawback with these tools is that they consider, as above mentioned, an undifferentiated surface that is easy to generalise.
 This assumption fail when we consider the spatial demarcations (barriers, walls, etc.) and topography (slope, roughness, etc.) that affect the distribution of our phenomena on the study region.

-In this work, we develop a methodology for overcoming this problem, taking advantage of modern Geographical Information Systems (GIS) software.
+In this work, we develop a methodology for overcoming this problem.
 We propose the use of cost-weighted distances to quantify the correlation between locations.
 In this way, we take into consideration the heterogeneous configuration of the inside of a domestic area.

 2. GEOSTATISTICS AND NON-EUCLIDEAN METRICS